Orientations of Morse flow trees in Legendrian contact homology: Introduction

 \subsection{Outline}

 Let $\Lambda \subset J^1(M)$ be a spin Legendrian submanifold.
 We will assume that $\Lambda$ is \emph{front generic}, meaning that $\Pi:\Lambda \to M$ is an immersion outside a co-dimension 1 submanifold $\Sigma \subset \Lambda$.
 The points in $\Sigma$ we call \emph{cusp points}.
-We will also assume that $\Lambda$ has \emph{simple front singularities}, meaning that the points in $\Sigma$ are projected to standard cusp singularities under the front projection.
+We will also assume that $\Lambda$ has \emph{simple front singularities}, meaning that the points in $\Sigma$ are projected to standard cusp singularities under the front projection $\Pi_F: J^1(M) \to M \times \R$.
+If $n=2$ we also allow swallow-tail singularities.
 See \cite{trees}.

-Locally, away from $\Sigma$, the Legendrian $\Lambda$ can be described as the multi-1-jet graph of locally defined functions $f_1,\dotsc,f_l: M \to \R$.
+Locally, away from $\Sigma$, the Legendrian $\Lambda$ can be described as the multi-1-jet graph of locally defined functions $f_1,\dotsc,f_l: U \to \R$, $U \subset M$.
 Fix a metric $g$ on $M$.
 The Morse flow trees of $\Lambda$ are defined using negative gradient flows of such function differences.
-I.e.\ the edges of the flow trees will be solution curves of $- \nabla (f_i-f_j)$ in $M$, and these curves are patched together at $2$- and $3$-valent vertices, where the local defining functions change.
+I.e.\ the edges of the flow trees consist of flow lines of $- \nabla (f_i-f_j)$ in $M$, and these curves are patched together at $2$- and $3$-valent vertices, where the local defining functions for $\Lambda$ change.
 The tree is a directed graph with one root, and the direction of the edges are given by the flow direction of the defining vector fields.
 For example, at a $3$-valent vertex we can have an incoming flow line which solves $- \nabla(f_1-f_3)$, and two outgoing flow-lines solving $- \nabla (f_1-f_2)$ and $- \nabla (f_2 - f_3)$, respectively.
 See Figure \ref{fig:extree}.
 The $1$-valent vertices are either critical points of the flow lines ending at the vertex, or belong to $\Pi(\Sigma)$.
 We give a more detailed description of flow trees in Section \ref{sec:tre}.

-Each edge of the tree has two lifts to $\Lambda$, one for each of the sheets corresponding to the defining functions of the edge.
+The interior points of the edges of the tree has two lifts to $\Lambda$, one for each of the sheets corresponding to the defining functions for the flow line.
 The 1-valent vertices which do not lift to $\Sigma$ will lift to end points of Reeb chords, and the Lagrangian projection of the lift of a tree will give a closed curve in $\Pi_\C(\Lambda)$.